Thinking about renting a motorhome but don’t know anything about it?

 It’s priceless to be able to use the bathroom anywhere and anytime.

-We could make use of the following features free of charge:
+We could make use of the following features:

 - fixed double bed